yanivyacoby/a-guide-to-your-phd/guide.md

 it means your advisor is trying to help you develop as a researcher.
 In short, you are not expected to start out knowing everything, so you should expect to be getting constructive feedback!

+**Communicating about communication:**
+Some time it's hard to gauge whether you're updating your advisor too much or too little, what topics do they want to be updated on more frequently, etc.
+When in doubt, we encourage you to simply ask your advisor.
+It may seem weird/awkward at first, but from our experience, advisors appreciate straight-forward communication.

+> **Some questions you may have include:**
+* How many slack messages are too many?
+* If I have big-picture questions about the project before our regular meeting, should I message you about them?
+* If I have technical questions about the project before our regular meeting, should we find a time to chat about those?

 ## Effective communication in lab meetings